The Medium Discourses

 68. The Bhagavān then recovered from his ailment and became well again.
 He got up and sat crossed-legged.
 After sitting crossed-legged, the Bhagavān praised Venerable Aniruddha, “Good, Aniruddha, good!
 It’s outstanding, Aniruddha, how you’ve taught the principle of the rough cloth for the monks.
 Aniruddha, you’ve again taught the principle of the rough cloth for the monks.
 Aniruddha, many times have you taught the principle of the rough cloth for the monks.”

 69. The Bhagavān then addressed the monks, “Monks, you all have received the principle of the rough cloth.
 Recite often the principle of the rough cloth, and well retain the principle of the rough cloth.
 What’s the reason for that?
 The principle of the rough cloth and the Dharma are associated.
 It’s the root of the religious life; it leads to penetration, to awakening, and to nirvāṇa.
-If a clansmen shaves his beard and hair, puts on the reddish-brown robes, becomes faithful, leaves home, goes homeless, and trains on the path, then he ought to bring to mind and accept the principle of the rough cloth and accept and retain well the principle of the rough cloth.
+If a clansmen shaves off his hair and beard, puts on the reddish-brown robes, becomes a believer, and leaves home to train on the path in homelessness, then he ought to bring to mind and accept the principle of the rough cloth and accept and retain well the principle of the rough cloth.
 What’s the reason for that?

 70. “I do not see a time in the past when monks made such robes as they have for the monk Aniruddha.
 I do not see future or present monks making such robes as they have for the monk Aniruddha.
 What’s the reason for that?
 Here on this Salaḷa Peak, 800 monks have gathered with the Bhagavān to make robes for the monk Aniruddha.
 Such a monk as Aniruddha possesses great supernormal abilities, great majesty, great fortune, and great might.”